BlueBubbleWei/SDCND/Term1-P3-Behavioral-Cloning/mywriteup.md

 * writeup_report.md :- Summarizes the results

 ### Quality of Code
+#### 2. Submission includes functional code
 * Is the code functional?

-SPECIFICATION : The model provided can be used to successfully operate the simulation.

-### 2. Submission includes functional code

 * Is the code usable and readable?

+SPECIFICATION :

-The code in model.py uses a Python generator, if needed, to generate data for training rather than storing the training data in memory.
+The model provided can be used to successfully operate the simulation.The code in model.py uses a Python generator, if needed, to generate data for training rather than storing the training data in memory.
 The model.py code is clearly organized and comments are included where needed.

-SPECIFICATION :

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh